Why is OAuth still hard in 2023?

-You could conclude that, armed with a client library, you should be able to implement OAuth for any API in about 10 minutes.
+You might conclude that, armed with a client library, you would be able to implement OAuth for any API in about 10 minutes.
 Or at least in an hour.

-If you manage, please email us: We would like to invite you for a really delicious dinner and hear how you did it.
+If you manage, please email us — we’d like to treat you to a delicious dinner and hear how you did it.

-If it wasn’t so annoying, it would be quite funny.
+If it weren’t so annoying, it would be quite funny.
 Let’s dive in!

-Problem 1: The OAuth standard is just too big & complex
+Problem 1: The OAuth standard is just too big and complex

 – Famous last words from the intern

 OAuth is a very big standard.
-The official site of OAuth 2 currently lists 17 different RFCs (documents defining a standard) that together define how OAuth 2 works.
-They cover everything from the OAuth framework and Bearer tokens to Threat models and private key JWTs.
+The OAuth 2.0’s official site currently lists 17 different RFCs (documents defining a standard) that together define how OAuth 2 works.
+They cover everything from the OAuth framework and Bearer tokens to threat models and private key JWTs.

 - OAuth standard: OAuth 2.0 is the default now, but OAuth 1.0a is still used by some (and 2.1 is around the corner).
 Once you know which one your API uses, move on to:

-- Grant type: Do you need `authorization_code`, `client_credentials` or `device_code`?
-What do they do and when should you use which?
-If in doubt, try `authorization_code`:
+- Grant type: Do you need `authorization_code`, `client_credentials`, or `device_code`?
+What do they do, and when should you use each of them?
+When in doubt, try `authorization_code`.

-- Side note, refresh tokens are also a grant type, but kind of a special one.
-How they work is standardized, but not how you ask for them in the first place.
+- Side note: Refresh tokens are also a grant type, but kind of a special one.
+How they work is standardized, but how you ask for them in the first place is not.
 More on that later.

-- Now that you are ready for your requests, let’s look at the many (72, to be precise) official OAuth parameters with a defined meaning and behaviour.
-Common examples are `prompt`, `scope`, `audience`, `resource`, `assertion` and `login_hint`.
-From our experience though most API providers seem to be as oblivious of this list as you probably were until now, so don't worry too much about it.
+- Now that you’re ready for your requests, let’s look at the many (72, to be precise) official OAuth parameters with a defined meaning and behavior.
+Common examples are `prompt`, `scope`, `audience`, `resource`, `assertion`, and `login_hint`.
+However, in our experience, most API providers seem to be as oblivious to this list as you probably were until now, so don't worry too much about it.

-If this still feels too complicated and like a lot to learn, we tend to agree.
+If you think this still feels too complicated and like a lot to learn, we tend to agree with you.

-It seems most teams building public APIs agree as well.
-Instead of implementing a full OAuth 2.0 subset they just implement the parts of OAuth they think they need for their API’s use case.
-This leads to pretty long pages on docs outlining how OAuth works for this particular API.
-But we have hard time blaming them, they have only the best intentions in mind for their DX.
-And if they truly tried to implement the full standard you would need to read a small book!
+Most teams building public APIs seem to agree as well.
+Instead of implementing a full OAuth 2.0 subset, they just implement the parts of OAuth they think they need for their API’s use case.
+This leads to pretty long pages in docs outlining how OAuth works for this particular API.
+But we have a hard time blaming them; they have only the best intentions in mind for their DX.
+And if they truly tried to implement the full standard, you’d need to read a small book!

 Problem 2: Everybody’s OAuth is different in subtle ways